ohoachuck/wwdc-downloader/README.md

 The spirit of the script is to be working on everybody's mac environment without need of special tools.
 That's why it is based on curl (vs wget).

 Your password is not displayed on the screen nor store locally.
-It is used to login within Apple developer portal using http**s** as you would do from the web (you can see it in ligne 54 or line 229).
+It is used to login within Apple developer portal using **https** as you would do from the web (you can see it in ligne 54 or line 229).

 Note: I know the script name is crap, but believe me, if you knew me you'll know that it could have been even worse ... :)